dpmerrell/tcga-pipeline/README.md

 * It is a really compelling dataset for supervised or unsupervised machine learning tasks.
 * You can access TCGA data via [FireBrowse](http://firebrowse.org/) or the [`firehose_get`](https://broadinstitute.atlassian.net/wiki/spaces/GDAC/pages/844333139/Download) command line tool.
 * Unfortunately, these tools (FireBrowse/Firehose) are inconvenient for the uninitiated.
-    - Unless you have a lot of bioinformatics background knowledge, it can be very difficult to understand which data you should actually download.
+    - Unless you have a lot of bioinformatics background knowledge, it can be difficult to understand which data you should actually download.
     - Once you've downloaded the data, it exists as several GB of zipped text files with long, complicated names.

-This repository contains a complete workflow for (i) downloading TCGA data and (ii) putting it into a nice SQLite database with a sensible structure.
+This repository contains a complete workflow for (i) downloading useful kinds of TCGA data and (ii) storing it in a sensible format -- an HDF file.

 ## Setup and execution